Computer Systems, Software Engineering & High-Performance Computing

 This specialist area embraces both the theory and the practice of designing programmable systems, with topics ranging from advanced programming concepts to the design of computer systems and software engineering.
 As with other specialist areas, this Computer Systems, Software Engineering & High-Performance Computing prepares students for Ph.D. study and for careers in the software industry.

 Students registered in this Specialist Area are recommended to select at least fifty credit points from the courses below.
 Courses are subject to availability.

 Software Design and Modelling (20 credits, level 10)

 Computer Communications and Networks (20 credits, level 10)

 Software Testing (level 10)

 There are no core courses listed in this Specialist Area.

-The optional external courses for this Specialist Area are offered by the Edinburgh Parallel Computing Centre.
+The further optional courses for this Specialist Area are offered by the Edinburgh Parallel Computing Centre.
 These courses have regular essential lab sessions, which require a Physics computing account.
 There is usually a drop-in session at the beginning of the year to get set up with a Physics computing account, and to pass on any other important induction information.
-Check back here for details.

 Some courses have pre- and co-requisites listed in their linked description.
 For example, later parts of the external Parallel Programming Languages course assume knowledge of MPI and OpenMP, as taught in Message-Passing Programming and Threaded Programming.
 Also the Advanced Parallel Programming course has extensive prerequisites.
 Special permission from EPCC would be required to waive some of these.